 We know the impacts of the pandemic on B2B sales structure will be long-lasting, so now is the time to implement positive changes.
 Read on for some conversation highlights.
-(Or, if you’d rather jump into the full chat, watch What Now?
-How Leading Sales Teams Thrive in Changing Times.)

 As many of us can relate, Victoria started at Outreach soon after the office shut down.
 With over 20 years of team-leadership experience, she onboarded remotely for the first time in her career, and she's now managing her team (who she's never met in person!) from a distance.
 Her top advice to others going through this experience is to bring empathy into every conversation and prioritize meaningful one-on-one meetings to build trustworthy, personal connections.